jqi41/QuantumDot/README.md

-# QTN-VQC
+# Pre-X+VQC
-An Implementation of Quantum Tensor Network for Variational Quantum Circuits
+An Implementation of Classical-to-Quantum Transfer Learning Algorithm with an Illustration of Quantum Dots

-To run the experiments of PCA-VQC and TTN-VQC, please turn to our other repository at https://github.com/uwjunqi/Pretrained-TTN-VQC.git
+Our codes include the experiments of PCA+VQC, Pre-ResNet18+VQC, and Pre-ResNet50+VQC for charge stability diagrams for Quantum Dots

 ## Installation